labxscut/sxWebEnz/README.md

 ## License

-This project is free for academic use.
+This project is free for academic and commercial use.